aalexx-S/ppsspp-patapon3-AHK-assist/README.md

 I won't actively maintain this since this is just a practice project.

 # Usage
 Use AutoHotKey V2 to run the script.
 It should bring up a GUI window.
 Most gui components have a `?` button on the left that explains the behavior.
+I also uploaded the prebuilt exe file but you should still build it yourselves.

 It suports two modes: auto level and auto command.